baek0203/baek0203/README.md

+Hello👋

-I'd like to connecting people through technology
+# I'd like to connecting people through technology